The Clear Edge

 The assumption: “If I build it well enough, they’ll come.”

 Nina’s corporate background made her question that assumption.
-She’d seen too many product launches fail despite perfect execution.
-The market wanted something different than what the team built.
-By the time they learned that, they’d already invested months.
+She’d seen too many product launches fail even when the team executed well.
+The market wanted something different than what the team built, and by the time they realized it, they had already invested months.

 She couldn’t afford that risk.
 Mortgage, family, responsibilities.
 She needed proof before jumping, not hope.